TRI-ML/dgp/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "Feature Request"
 about: Submit a proposal/request for a new feature in DGP
-assignees: chrisochoatri, kuanleetri, ryo-takahashi-1206, tk-woven, wadimkehl, ykkawana-woven
+assignees: chrisochoatri, kuanleetri, ryo-takahashi-1206, wadimkehl, ykkawana-woven

 ---